the0cp/awesome-ddos-tools/README.md

 # DDos-tools
 We collected several DDos Tools for testings.
+## The collection will keep updating, adding new tools & tutorials.
 > In computing, a denial-of-service attack is a cyber-attack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to the Internet.

 ## Disclaimer